-This appendix shows how the design-time verification of the speed estimation function works for the extended safety requirements ESR2, ESR3, and ESR4, that have been formally specified in Table 5.4.
-The extended safety requirements are translated as a multi-objective property in PCTL and verified with the STORM model checker.
+This appendix shows how the design-time verification of the speed estimation function works for the extended safety requirements ESR2, ESR3, and ESR4, which have been formally specified in Table 5.4.
+The extended safety requirements are translated as a multi-objective properties in PCTL and verified with the STORM model checker.
 Table A.1 shows each multi-objective property alongside the corresponding formal specification of the extended safety requirement, together with its verification results.
-The translation to multi-objective property of ESR1 and the respective design-time verification results is shown in Section 5.2.4.
+The translation to multi-objective property of ESR1 and the respective design-time verification results has been shown and discussed in Section 5.2.4.